Monday, 18 April 2016

 Melting Moments just melt in the mouth

-There can be no better bake which epitomises that ‘melt in the mouth’ sensation than the fabulous Melting Moments.
-This is a real family favourite.
-Jenny sent me a traditional recipe from her Mum, Betty with the following message :
+There can be no better bake which typifies that ‘melt in the mouth’ sensation than Melting Moments.
+Jenny sent me a family favourite recipe from her Mum, Betty with the following message :

 3oz/75g caster sugar